acf-script/zano-subaddress-sweeper/README.md

   6. Shuts down that wallet's RPC server and starts a new cycle with a brand new wallet.

-It loops forever until you press Ctrl+C. When you do, it shuts down the current wallet's RPC server.
+It loops forever until you press Ctrl+C. When you do, script will exit.

 -------------
 Prerequisites